kfmResearch-NumericsTeam/StrucEng_Library_Plug_in/tools/vagrant/README.md

 The official build system for this project is Linux.

 ### Windows
-On windows, install Rhino, dotnet and visual studio, import the project in visual studio and build the solution with "build".
+If you prefer to build on windows, install Rhino, dotnet and visual studio, import the project in visual studio and build the solution with "build".

 Consider Rhino's guide how to bootstrap a hello world project.